lukedesmond/Code-Refactor/README.md

 -I removed the footer
 -I added ID tag to link 1 so now all links work
 -I changed the website name to Horiseon
+-I changed class names to more appropriate class names

 ## Screenshots
 <img src="test.png"